srkbolt25-collab/SRK/CLOUDINARY_SETUP.md

 ### Primary Cloudinary Account (Required)

-These are the main Cloudinary credentials that will be used by default:
+These are the main Cloudinary credentials that will be used by default. **Add these to your Vercel Environment Variables:**

 ```
-CLOUDINARY_CLOUD_NAME=your-primary-cloud-name
-CLOUDINARY_API_KEY=your-primary-api-key
-CLOUDINARY_API_SECRET=your-primary-api-secret
+CLOUDINARY_CLOUD_NAME=your-cloud-name
+CLOUDINARY_API_KEY=your-api-key
+CLOUDINARY_API_SECRET=your-api-secret
 ```

+**Note**: Do not commit these credentials to your code.
+Always use environment variables in Vercel.

 ### Secondary Cloudinary Account (Optional)